KoukoCocoa/ForceRoundEnd/README.md

 ### Notes
 - This command will only run when there is at least 1 player on the server
+- This command will only run by roles tha have the RoundEvent permission set

+### RemoteAdmin Command
+- forceend / roundend / fe / re (Ends the round at the current state)

 ### Config
 ```yaml